-Welcome to the pareidolia pictures page here on the All About Psychology website.
+Welcome to the pareidolia pictures page.
 If you've read the information on the main pareidolia page you'll know that pareidolia is the perception of an ambiguous and random stimulus as significant.

-This enduring human tendency is essentially an illusion or misperception, whereby something distinctly recognisable is perceived in all kinds of places e.g. the face of Elvis on a piece of toast.
-With this in mind, the pareidolia pictures page will showcase some of the best examples out there.
+This enduring human tendency is essentially an illusion or misperception, whereby something distinctly recognizable, such as a face, is seen in all kinds of places.
+The aim of this page is to showcase the best examples of this.

 Please let me know which picture is your favorite via the facebook comments box at the bottom of the page.

 (A huge thanks to whoever originally posted these great pictures online.)